sschober/qarkdown/README.md

 - `CTRL-E` exports the file as HTML (replacing a `md[k]` suffix by `html`)
 - `CTRL-N` start a fresh file (pressing `CTRL-S` asks for file name)
 - `CTRL-D` opens a directory view on the left, which shows the contents of the parent folder of the currently opened file.
+- Pressing `TAB` on selected Text indents it by 4 characters (handy for code listings).

 ### Details